About arc42

 Real-time Feedback: Immediate responses to user input.

-Gamification Elements: Leaderboards and achievements to boost user engagement.
+Gamification Elements: Leaderboards, game settings and friend system to boost user engagement.

 8.3.
 Security and Safety Concepts